bloominstituteoftechnology/bloom-env-setup-vscode/README.md

-# bloom-env README
+# bloom-env-setup README

-This is the README for your extension "bloom-env".
+This is the README for your extension "bloom-env-setup".
 After writing up a brief description, we recommend including the following sections.

 ## Features